adriancooney/voyeur.js/README.md

 # Voyeur
 ### [http://dunxrion.github.io/voyeur.js](http://dunxrion.github.io/voyeur.js)
-Voyeur is a tiny (1.2kb) Javascript library that lets you transverse and manipulate the DOM the way it should have been.
+Voyeur is a tiny (1.2kb) Javascript library that lets you traverse and manipulate the DOM the way it should have been.
 See [here](http://dunxrion.github.io/voyeur.js) for a demo, more information and documentation.

 ```html
 <body>